slevomat/coding-standard/README.md

 Enforces `null` type hint on last position in `@var`, `@param` and `@return` annotations.

+#### SlevomatCodingStandard.PHP.OptimizedFunctionsWithoutUnpacking

+PHP optimizes some internal functions into special opcodes on VM level.
+Such optimization results in much faster execution compared to calling standard function.
+This only works when these functions are not invoked with argument unpacking (`...`).

+The list of these functions varies across PHP versions, but is the same as functions that must be referenced by their global name (either by `\ ` prefix or using `use function`), not a fallback name inside namespaced code.

 #### SlevomatCodingStandard.PHP.ShortList 🔧

 Enforces using short form of list syntax, `[...]` instead of `list(...)`.